How to Protect Your Gear From Saltwater

 After using metal gear on the water, wash it in a mild soap solution and rinse thoroughly in fresh water.
 A light spray of water displacing lubricant like WD-40 can provide protection.
 Check local hardware or marine supply stores for other corrosion protectants.
 Store this type of gear in a dry place, away from salt air.

 Neoprene items, like wetsuits, gloves and booties, suffer damage over time from saltwater.
 Be sure to rinse well with fresh water after each use.
-McNett Wetsuit Shampoo removes salt deposits and organic debris, rejuvenating neoprene and prolonging the life of your garments.
+Gear Aid Wetsuit Shampoo removes salt deposits and organic debris, rejuvenating neoprene and prolonging the life of your garments.
 Let your neoprene air-dry before storing in a cool, dark place.
 Hang wetsuits on wide-topped hangers to prevent creases and compression at the shoulders.
 Wetsuit Shampoo also works great on PFDs, splashwear, drywear, and other apparel items.

 Especially in southern latitudes, gear takes a beating from the sun’s UV rays.
 303 Aerospace Protectant gives you SPF 40 sunscreen protection for boats, apparel, fishing gear, sails, etc.